3kh0/ext-remover/README.md

 **SH1MMER** is an exploit capable of completely unenrolling enterprise-managed Chromebooks.
 It was found by the Mercury Workshop team and was released on **January, Friday the 13th, 2023**.

-Due to the detail this exploit requires, please check out the offical website: [sh1mmer.me](https://sh1mmer.me)
+Due to the detail this exploit requires, please check out the official website: [sh1mmer.me](https://sh1mmer.me)

 **This exploit has been patched since Chrome OS 111.**